tomocafe/celtic-magic-button/README.md

 ## One-click shut down

 By default, pressing the button will yield a confirmation dialog.
-To bypass this dialog, issue the following command:
+To bypass this dialog, issue the following command in the terminal:

 ```
-dconf write /org/gnome/gnome-session/logout-prompt true
+dconf write /org/gnome/gnome-session/logout-prompt false
 ```

 Use this at your own risk!
 With this setting, pressing the button will result in your machine immediately shutting down.